Learn today, plan for tomorrow.

-The cultural, intellectual, and economic capital of the Rocky Mountain region, the fast-growing Denver metropolis is at the cutting edge of new trends in sustainable urbanism, but still faces many challenges common to urban areas such as homelessness, poverty, income segregation, gentrification, housing shortages, and sprawling land development.
+As the cultural, intellectual, and economic capital of the Rocky Mountain region, fast-growing Denver is at the cutting edge of many new trends in sustainable and equitable urbanism but still faces many challenges common to urban areas such as homelessness, income segregation, gentrification, housing shortages, and sprawling land development.
 In this way, MURP students learn from both the city’s successes and its challenges.

 Experiential Learning and Engagement

 Hands-on experience and direct interaction with communities and the region’s planning professionals are cornerstones of the MURP program.
 Our nationally recognized research faculty are leaders in their fields, yet make teaching a priority.
 Additionally, our students are taught by some of the nation’s top professionals, including practicing planners, land use lawyers, urban designers, health practitioners, and real estate developers.
-Students get hands-on experience working with real-world clients through class projects, studios, internships, capstone and thesis projects, and research assistantships with the College of Architecture and Planning’s centers, such as the Colorado Center for Community Development and Colorado Center for Sustainable Urbanism.
+Students get hands-on experience working with real-world clients through class projects, studios, internships, capstone and thesis projects, and research assistantships.

-Our curriculum includes a combination of core knowledge and individualized specializations that can be pursued through electives.
-Required core courses cover a wide range of essential skills and knowledge, such as professional practice, planning methods, law, history, real estate, environmental planning, and physical planning.
+Our curriculum includes a combination of core planning courses and a diverse array of specialized planning electives.
+Required core courses survey a wide range of foundational topics such as land use and transportation, planning methods, planning law, planning history and theory, real estate development, environmental planning, physical planning, and professional practice.
 Students self-direct their elective choices to suit their passions and career goals.

-Our course offerings are structured around three initiative areas that represent key issues at the forefront of the planning profession today:
+We integrate throughout our curriculum key professional technologies in realms such as digital mapping, 3D modeling, data visualization, and geographic/spatial analysis.
 We leverage our faculty’s extensive expertise and our state-of-the-art computing facilities to provide students with quality instruction in tools for visualization, mapping, graphics and modeling.
-Additionally, we offer a certificate in geo-spatial technologies.
+Additionally, we offer a certificate in geospatial technologies.

 International Learning Opportunities